birdwcp/QCS/README.md

 ## Checkpoints
-We provide the checkpoints with training logs in each dataset. dataset | Model | Acc. | Checkpoint & Log
+We provide the checkpoints with training logs in each dataset.
+The checkpoints trained in old version code are not temporarily provided due to network layers naming compatibility issues. dataset | Model | Acc. | Checkpoint & Log
 --- |:---:|:---:|:---:|
 RAF-DB | DCS | 92.57 | [link]